Nik-McKnight/WGU_Capstone/README.md

 It is an Android app to be used for managing classes at a university.

-The project was built using C# and SQLite.
+The project was built using C#, .NET MAUI, and SQLite.

 The repository has been copied from GitLab.
 There is a screenshot of the commit history.

+The app has different functionality for students, instructors, and administrators.

 ## Getting started